Azure/botbuilder-instrumentation/README.md

 // Custom key-value data.
 It will be avaiable under the customDimensions column in Application Insights. let customEventData = { customDataA: 'customValueA', customDataB: 3 };

-// You can log using context, in which case, session variables like timespan, userId etc will also be logged logging.trackCustomEvent(customEventName, customEventData, context);
+// You can log using context (session), in which case, session variables like timespan, userId etc will also be logged logging.trackCustomEvent(customEventName, customEventData, session);

 // You can log without a session/context logging.trackCustomEvent(customEventName, customEventData);